hkhamvan263/hkhamvan263.github.io/README.md

 # hkhamvan263.github.io

 Hello everyone.
 This is the website I created for COMP 322: Internet Systems.
+To redirect to my landing page, go to https://hkhamvan263.github.io/landing-page.

 ## Pages on My Website
 - Home page